rdkaye444/ai_generate_playwright_experiment/README.md

 # Playwright Testing Setup

 This project is set up for end-to-end testing using [Playwright](https://playwright.dev/), a modern testing framework that supports testing across multiple browsers.
+It's an experiment in using an MPC agent - in conjunction with the Cursor editor - to autogenerate playwright tests.

 ## Features